Cray-HPE/docs-csm/background/ncn_kernel.md

 | :------: | :------------: |
 | All | `0` |

-This enables writing to the squashFS image, this is not always supported nor desired.
+This enables writing to the SquashFS image, this is not always supported nor desired.
 CSM does not want to enable writing to the image in order to preserve the original image.
-All changes are written to a persistent overlayFS instead.
+All changes are written to a persistent OverlayFS instead.

 For more information, see [dracut command line's booting live images definitions][14].